Financial Poise

 RIA Investment Buying Power Limitations

-Obtaining the minimum investment required by most private equity fund managers is a major obstacle.
-Lawrence Calcano, chairman and CEO of iCapital Network, argues that the commitment levels required by fund managers can discourage potential investors.
+Historically, obtaining the minimum investment required by most private equity fund managers is a major obstacle.
+Lawrence Calcano, chairman and CEO of iCapital, notes that the traditional commitment levels required by fund managers can discourage potential investors.

 “The minimum commitment levels required by fund managers from investors typically ranges from $5 million to $20 million, which makes many funds out of reach for all but the biggest investors.
 This reflects the fact that private equity has traditionally been the domain of large institutional investors, such as pension funds, endowments, and foundations,” Calcano said.

 It is worth noting that the significance of these high minimum investments depends on the RIA.
-Larger players with high average account sizes have an easier time meeting those minimums on their clients’ behalf.
-This is reflected in the previously referenced TD Ameritrade report, where firms with more than $1 billion in assets under management were almost three times as likely to make allocations to illiquid alternative investments like private equity than smaller RIAs.
+Larger players with high average account sizes can easily meet those minimums on their client’s behalf.
+A report from Financial Planning highlights that firms with more than $5 billion in AUM comprised less than 12% of all RIAs, yet managed more than 92% of the industry’s assets.
+This concentration of assets among larger firms suggests they have greater capacity and resources to invest in illiquid alternative assets like private equity.

 Substantial Due Diligence Requirements